Nick0778/jak-project/README.md

 You need to get PORTBLMP.DGO from _Jak 2 July Prototype build_'s DGO folder, and put it into the DGO folder of iso_data.
 Also, you need to get CIPBRES.STR from STR folder of the Prototype build, and put it into the STR folder from iso_data.
 Then, do all the rest of Opengoal installation process.
 If you did everything right, you will be able to access this level by entering in Debug Menu: _game/continue/default/ctyport-turret_, then the level should work.

-(Note: The original idea would be to connect the level with the game's overworld, but due to the limitations of Opengoal, it is not possible to add new regions yet.)

 ### Progress so far
 - The task for this level was fully recreated with the help of some remains from it found in the source code that made it easier for me to recreate it.
 - The Task was placed exactly where it originally belonged, between "Defend Stadium" and "Check the Construction Site" tasks.